HGlass07/Battleships/README.md

 ## Deployment:

 This app was deployed with Heroku, linked to a GitHub repository, using the steps below:
-- Clone or fork the relevent repository
+- Clone or fork the relevant repository
 - Create a new app in Heroku
-- Link the app to the relevent GitHub repository
+- Link the app to the relevant GitHub repository
 - Create a config var named PORT set to a value of 8000
 - Add the NodeJS and Python buildpacks
 - Deploy the app, making sure the correct repository branch is selected, in this case 'main'